March 2026 NFPA Code Updates: What Your Business Needs to Know

 • Names and certifications of cleaning personnel

-• Specific sections of system cleaned (hood, filters, duct, fan, roof)
+• Specific sections cleaned (hood, filters, duct, fan, roof)

 • Grease depth measurements before and after cleaning